A single ECG captures ten seconds of your heart. Your symptoms do not follow that schedule.

 This is the diagnostic gap.
 It is not a failure of medicine.
 It is a challenge of timing.
 And the solution is not a better test in a clinic.
 It is recording your rhythm where your life actually happens.

-The KardiaMobile 6L — 30 days, triggered by you
+The KardiaMobile — one week, triggered by you

 Place two fingers on the sensors.
 Thirty seconds.
-A medical-grade six-lead ECG.
-The recording is timestamped and stored for 30 days, building a dataset of your actual symptomatic episodes — not approximations, not descriptions, but the electrical trace of your heart at the moment that matters.
+A medical-grade single-lead ECG.
+Each recording is timestamped and stored, building a dataset of your actual symptomatic episodes across your one-week monitoring period — not approximations, not descriptions, but the electrical trace of your heart at the moment that matters.

 This is the closest thing to being there with a monitoring device at the moment the symptom occurs.
-For patients with infrequent but distressing episodes, 30 days of KardiaMobile recording frequently provides the definitive answer that years of reassurance could not.
+For patients with infrequent but distressing episodes, one week of KardiaMobile recording frequently provides the definitive answer that years of reassurance could not.

 What the data reveals